morimartin14/endava-thrive/README.md

 After the enviroment is working, you will need to run a composer install comand in order to get the PHPunit dependensies, then you can run all the unit test by running this command "./vendor/bin/phpunit tests"

+Last thing will be to run the sql script "myDb.sql" in order to create the tables.

+Tables are empty, so, a good start point will be to add 100 rand products by clicking on this option in the index.php file.

 ## Test
 Here are the test that are going to run when you execute the PHPunit command:
 - testGetProductById